Skip to main content

 Event Tracking

-The Ticket widget and checkout make use of the Analytics e-commerce metrics.
+The ticket widget and checkout make use of the Analytics e-commerce metrics.
 Through this, your Analytics conversions will come as a 'purchase' event.

 Access Tonic will also send the following events: